 7] Microsoft Family settings hiding an application

-If your account is managed by your parents, using Family Settings, then its possible that you are not allowed to install the app.
+If your account is managed by your parents, using Family Settings, then it’s possible that you are not allowed to install the app.
 It can also be because of age restrictions.
-Some apps and games are rated for a particular age group, and if you dont fall into that age group, you cannot install it.
+Some apps and games are rated for a particular age group, and if you don’t fall into that age group, you cannot install them.

 8] Pending Restart after an update